Coquet Community School

-James Calvert Spence College is a coeducational community school and sixth form located in Amble in the English county of Northumberland.
-The school is named after Sir James Calvert Spence, a decorated war hero and paediatrician.
+Coquet Community School is a coeducational community school and sixth form located in Amble in the English county of Northumberland.
+Until September 2026, the school was known as James Calvert Spence College - being named after Sir James Calvert Spence, a decorated war hero and paediatrician.

-The school was formed in 2011 from the merger of Amble Middle School, Druridge Bay Community Middle School and Coquet High School, originally serving 2 sites: South Avenue and Acklington Road, where South Avenue served as a middle school and Acklington Road a secondary school.
+The school was formed in 2011 following the merger of Amble Middle School, Druridge Bay Community Middle School and Coquet High School, originally serving 2 sites: South Avenue and Acklington Road, where South Avenue served as a middle school and Acklington Road a secondary school.
 The school is administered by Northumberland County Council and has an intake of pupils from Acklington, Amble, Broomhill, Hadston, Red Row, Warkworth and Widdrington.

-The South Avenue site is no longer controlled by James Calvert Spence College, now split between Barndale-by-the-Sea (owned by Barndale House School in Alnwick) and King Edwin Primary School (formerly Amble First School at a different site).
+On 23 September 2026, a new £47 million replacement 'super school' officially opened, replacing the existing James Calvert Spence College buildings.

-James Calvert Spence College offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels, further BTECs and T-Levels..
+Coquet Community School offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels, further BTECs and T-Levels.